leangjia/blender_docs/manual/scene_layout/object/editing/parent.rst

 Object Parent
 =============

 *Object Parent* is the most general form of parenting that Blender supports.
 It will take selected objects and make the :ref:`active object <object-active>` the parent object of all the selected objects.
 Each child object will inherit the transformations of the parent.
 The parent object can be of any type.

 There are three operators that allow you to set an object parent.
 They differ in the way they compute the :ref:`Parent Inverse matrix <parent-inverse-matrix>` and the local :term:`transform <Transform>` of the object.

 Set Parent to Object
    If the object has a pre-existing parent, that is cleared first.
-This moves the object to its own location/rotation/scale, without its parent's influence.
+   This moves the object to its own location, rotation and scale, without its parent's influence.
 Regardless of whether it had a parent before, Blender proceeds to do the same as "Keep Transform" below.
 Set Parent to Object (Keep Transform)
-   The object's current world transform (so its absolute location/rotation/scale in the world) is computed.
+   The object's current world transform (so its absolute location, rotation and scale in the world) is computed.
    The new parent is set, and then the *Parent Inverse* matrix is computed such that after setting the new parent the object is still at its previous world transform.
 Set Parent to Object (Without Inverse)
    This sets the parent, and then resets the *Parent Inverse* matrix and the object's local location.
    As a result, the object will move to the location of the parent, but keep its rotation and scale.

 Example: Object (Keep Transform) Parent